 From the 1400’s to the late 1800’s scientific writers probed the properties of this magical compound.
 “Saltpeter encompassed the “miraculum mundi”, the “material universalis” through which ‘our very lives and spirits were preserved.
 Its threefold nature evoked ‘that incomprehensible mystery of … the divine trinity,’ quoting Thomas Timme who wrote in 1605, in his translation of the Paracelsian Joseph Duchesne.
 “Francis Bacon, Lord Chancellor and Privy Councillor under James I, described saltpeter as the energizing “spirit of the earth.””
 (Cressy, David, 2013: 14)

-From as early as the mid-1600’s, important observations started to emerge about saltpeter but without any real experimental basis.
+From as early as the mid-1600’s, important observations started to emerge from Europe about saltpeter but without any real experimental basis.
 Some of these conclusions were based purely on speculation but were remarkably accurate.
+At the time Europe was still playing catch-up with the thinking in China.
 Johan Rudolph Glauber (1604-1670) detected it in plants, animals, and soil in 1658 .
 He speculated on the chemical relationships that bind them together.
 Despite the fact that he did not do many experiments on plants, he suggested the efficacy of saltpeter in plant nutrition.
 He called it “the Universal Menstruum,” since by it, “he wrote. .. every pure Sand destitute of all fatness is quickly so fatted . . . we affirm that the Salt-Petre was of necessity in the Herbs, & Grass, afore the Beasts feeding on them ….”
 (Aulie, R. P.; 1970: 440)